Div99/XQL/offline/README.md

 For reproducing our experiments, please run the scripts in the [reproduce](reproduce) folder for the settings we use for each environment.

 ###
-This code was borrowed from IQL (Kostrikov et al 2021).
-You can find their original codebase [here](https://github.com/ikostrikov/implicit_q_learning).
+This code was built on top of the IQL codebase [here](https://github.com/ikostrikov/implicit_q_learning).